FXIhub/nutcracker/nutcracker/docs/_build/html/_sources/usage.rst.txt

 Usage of Nutcracker
 ===================

-Follwing section trys to show how to execute *Nutcracker* functions.
-The denotation should be in accordance with :ref:`introduction`.
+Follwing section trys to show an overview of how to execute *Nutcracker* functions.
+The denotation should be in accordance with :ref:`introduction <introduction>`.
+Not all functions are shown.

 Intensities module
 ------------------